rbaumgar/camelk-kafka-postgre/Readme.md

-# Camel-K: Integrate Systems with Microservices
+# Camel-K: Integrate Systems with Microservices and Serverless

-*By Robert Baumgartner, Red Hat Austria, August 2023* *Tested with OpenSHift 4.13, AMQ Streams 2.4, Camel K  1.10, and OpenShift Serverless 1.29*
+*By Robert Baumgartner, Red Hat Austria, August 2023*

+*Tested with OpenSHift 4.13, AMQ Streams 2.4, Camel K  1.10, and OpenShift Serverless 1.29*